puzzle-js/puzzle-warden/README.md

 ### Identifier

 Warden uses identifiers to convert HTTP requests to unique keys.
 Using these keys it is able to implement cache, holder and other stuff.
-Lets assume we want to send a GET request to `https://postman-echo.com/get?foo=value&bar=anothervalue`.
+Let's assume we want to send a GET request to `https://postman-echo.com/get?foo=value&bar=anothervalue`.
 And we want to cache responses based on query string `foo`.
-We should use identifier `{query.foo}`.
+We should use the identifier `{query.foo}`.
 There are 5 types of identifier variables.

 - `{url}` Url of the request
 - `{cookie}` Cookie variable.
 You can use `{cookie.foo}` to make request unique by foo cookie value.
 - `{headers}` Header variable.
 You can use `{headers.Authorization}` to make request unique by Authorization header
 - `{query}` Query string variables.
 You can use `{query.foo}` to make request unique by query name.
 - `{method}` HTTP method.
-GET, POST etc.
+GET, POST, etc.

 You can also use javascript to create custom identifiers.